albertoanalytics/sakila_analysis_queries/README.md

 - [Query file](./customers_rented_from_both_stores.sql)
 - **Technical explanation**: Identifies customers who have rented from both stores.
 The query joins the `rental`, `inventory`, `customer`, and `store` tables, groups the results by customer ID, first name, last name, and store ID, and uses the `HAVING` clause to filter customers who rented from both stores.
-- **Why is this the best approach?**: This query is efficient because it directly identifies customers who rented from both stores using a simple join and filtering strategy.
+- **Why is this the best approach?**: This query directly identifies customers who rented from both stores using a simple join and filtering strategy.
 This results in optimized execution time and resource utilization.
 - **Business case**: Identifying customers who rented from both stores can help management understand customer behavior patterns, allowing for better customer segmentation and targeted marketing efforts.

 [Back to Top](#sakila-sample-database-analysis)